Sankalp20487/mlproject/README.md

 # Student Performance Indicator

 ## Overview
 This project analyzes how various factors such as gender, ethnicity, parental education, lunch type, and test preparation courses influence student test scores.
-Using a dataset of 1000 students, we apply machine learning models to predict performance and derive insights.
+Using a dataset of student performance, we apply machine learning models to predict performance and derive insights.

 ## Webapp Snapshot